-A native of Delray Beach, Florida, Flowers enjoys spending time with his large extended family back in the sunshine state.
-His father, Willie, and mother, Patricia, have both been tremendous influences in his life.
-Though his parents divorced when Brandon was just a baby, both have been a steady influence in his life.
-His father, a former free safety at Florida State, can count on one hand the number of Flowers’ games that he’s missed since he was just seven years old.
-It includes travel up the eastern seaboard when Flowers played at Virginia Tech and even further when he was drafted by Kansas City to play for the Chiefs.
-Brandon's mother raised he and his sister, Brittany, often working two jobs to provide for her children.
+A native of Delray Beach, Florida, Flowers enjoys spending time with his large extended family in the Sunshine State.
+Though no longer married, his father Willie and mother Patricia have both been tremendous influences in his life.
+Willie is a former Florida State free safety who can count on one hand the number of Flowers’ games that he’s missed since he was just seven years old.
+It includes travel up and down the East Coast when Flowers played at Virginia Tech, and even further when he played for the Chiefs.
+A couple of years ago, Flowers bought his dad a new Range Rover for his 58th birthday to help ease the travel burden.
+Flowers’ mother raised him and his sister Brittany, often working two jobs to provide for her children.
 Brittany graduated from Florida State in only three years with a degree in communications and has worked for Fox Sports.

 2010: 33-yard interception return touchdown Sept.
 19 at Cleveland...season-high four passes defensed Sept.
 26 vs. San Francisco...inactive Nov.
 28 at Seattle (hamstring)...five tackles and two passes defensed in Jan.
-9 Wild Card Playoff game vs. Baltimore.
+9 Wild Card Playoffs vs. Baltimore.

 2008: Pro Football Weekly All-Rookie Team...two interceptions Oct.
-26 vs. New York Jets’ Brett Favre, returning one 91 yards for touchdown...was fifth-longest return in franchise history and longest since 1992 when Kevin Ross returned pick 99 yards for score vs. Chargers...totaled 118 return yards vs. Jets, second-most in game in Chiefs history...inactive Nov.
+26 vs. New York Jets’ Brett Favre, returning one 91 yards for touchdown for fifth-longest in franchise history...118 total return yards vs. Jets was second-most in Chiefs’ history...inactive Nov.
 9 at San Diego and Nov.
 16 vs. New Orleans (shoulder)...season-high 10 tackles and forced fumble vs. Chargers Dec.
 14.

-PERSONAL: Born in Delray Beach, Florida...led Atlantic High School in Delray Beach to Class 5A state football title as senior while earning all-area and allconference honors...spent one season at Hargrave Military Academy in Chatham, Virginia before enrolling at Virginia Tech.
+PERSONAL: Born in Delray Beach, Florida...led Atlantic High School in Delray Beach to 5A state title as senior all-area and all-conference pick...spent one season at Hargrave Military Academy in Chatham, Virginia before enrolling at Virginia Tech.